 Don't want to put up with the pain any longer?

-Have you always felt tempted to have a massage but then have dropped the idea due to extreme workload and family commitments?
+Have you always felt tempted to have a massage therapy but then have dropped the idea due to extreme workload and family commitments?
 Well, no matter what, we would highly recommend you to go for it, and even take your family along, all because of an array of benefits that massage offers.
-Let’s first try to understand in depth what a massage is.
+Let’s first try to understand in depth what a massage therapy is.

 What is a massage?